apache/cordova-docs/www/docs/en/dev/guide/platforms/blackberry10/index.md

 ## Create a Project

-Use the `cordova` utility to set up a new project, as described in [Cordova CLI Reference].
+Use the `cordova` utility to set up a new project, as described in [Cordova CLI Reference][cli].
 For example, in a source-code directory:

 ```bash
 $ cordova create hello com.example.hello